When Michael Stoecker was growing up in North Bergen, he had a dream to become a firefighter.

 Stoecker maintains that the initial incident was just the beginning of a series of events that led to his firing in 2005.

-In the lawsuit, Stoecker maintains that in 2001, about a week after the initial incident, he injured his calf muscle while responding to an alarm.
+Stoecker maintains that about a week after the initial incident, he injured his calf muscle while responding to a false alarm call.

 Left on his own

-Severino said that he believes the reason Stoecker is pursuing the lawsuit is because Severino wrote a report saying Stocker’s injury was bogus.
+Battalion Chief Severino said that he believes the reason Stoecker is pursuing the lawsuit is because Severino wrote a report saying Stocker’s injury was bogus

-Severino said, “He didn’t hurt himself.
-[Captain James] Stelman put him through a regimen when they came back to the firehouse, but then Stoecker left on his own without permission.
+.
+“People saw him step off the rig and was standing there as the call went on,” Severino said.
+“He didn’t hurt himself.
+Stelman put him through a regimen when they came back to the firehouse, but then Stoecker left on his own without permission.
 He wasn’t on duty for the next few days, but I was then sent to his house by the chief to see what was going on.
-I wrote a report that said it was a bogus injury, and that’s where it all began.”
+I wrote a report that said it was a bogus injury and that’s where it all began.”

-“I refused to take the blood test and I was suspended,” Stoecker said last week.
+“I refused to take the blood test and I was suspended,” Stoecker said.
 “The blood test was against the law.
 Why wasn’t a urine test good enough?
 I felt I was being discriminated against because of my build.”

 After his month’s suspension, Stoecker returned to work and remained without incident until he suffered an asthma attack while on duty Aug.
 15, 2003.
 Exactly nine days later, he was seriously injured in an automobile accident on the New Jersey Turnpike and missed work for the next 11 months.

-When Stoecker was cleared for modified duty, he was asked to take a psychiatric evaluation and sign a waiver for the doctor who was performing it, releasing that doctor from liability.
-He refused to sign the waiver.
+When Stoecker was cleared for modified duty, he was asked to sign a waiver that would have included a psychological test.
+Stoecker refused to sign the waiver and was subsequently terminated.

 The official reasons for Stoecker’s termination, which was handed down in 2004 but went into effect in June 2005, were insubordination and job abandonment.